SorenEricMent/currycoin/README.md

 4. Determine the **public exponent** $e$: It should be a coprime of $\lambda{(n)}$.
 It is commonly chosen to be $65537$.
 5. Determine the **private exponent** $d \equiv e ^ {-1} (\mod{\lambda{(n)}})$.

 Prolog is suitable for the implemention of such an algorithm.
 Because it is mostly pure mathematical relationships, we can just define the logic predicates in Prolog and let Prolog to find the numbers needed.
+And because we only define the relationships between those algebras the semantics of our algorithm is easy to proven sounds as per Prolog's nature.
 The initial $p$ and $q$ can be randomly selected using the Prolog crypto library (`crypto_generate_prime()`).
 We used key length of 128 in the PoF, but 4096 is also tested to work.

 This proof of concept gives us confidence moving forward as it implements the most fundamental and mathmatically complex portion of RSA encrpytion and lays the foundation for building towards the fully functional sandbox environment.
 Implementing the key generation algorithm is also the most important part of this project.